Design

 a.
 Origin

 Alcoholic labeling must mention the country of origin.
 Often, the origin is mentioned in the principal display panel itself for the consumers.
-Country of origin is often a crucial marketing element for alcoholic beverages like Wines.
+Country of origin is often a crucial marketing element for alcoholic beverages like wine.

 b.
 Alcohol percentage or proof